George Washington's teeth: Dentures

 During his life, George Washington had four sets of dentures.
 He began wearing partial dentures by 1781.
-Despite many people believing they were made of wood, they contained no wood, and often were made of teeth extracted from enslaved people and other materials, including hippopotamus ivory, brass, and gold.
+Despite many people believing they were made of wood, they contained no wood, and often were made of teeth extracted from slaves and other materials, including hippopotamus ivory, brass, and gold.
 The dentures had metal fasteners, springs to force them open, as well as bolts to keep them together.

-Records at Mount Vernon show that Washington bought teeth from slaves.
+Records at Mount Vernon indicate that Washington paid enslaved individuals £ for their teeth.
+It is unknown what amount, if any these individuals actually received, as enslaved people were often cheated by their overseers and their families.
+It is also unknown if these enslaved individuals were coerced to sell their teeth.
 These teeth were evidently intended for the use of French dentist Jean Pierre Le Mayeur in his dental practice.
 Whether they were used for Washington himself is unknown.
 The poor in the Western world had sold teeth as a means of making money since the Middle Ages, which were used as dentures or implants and sold to those of financial means.